OpenKH/OpenKh/docs/kh2/file/type/areadata.md

 #### Bgm

 Set the map's background musics.
 The single 4-byte parameter can be read as two 2-byte integers, which represents the field and battle music ID that can be found in `bgm/music_xxx`.
-This overrides the default field and battle music used in the current map.
+When the values are different than zero, they overrides the default field and battle music used in the current map.

 #### Unknown11

-Set the memory area `0034ece4` with the first 4-byte parameter.
+Set the memory area `0034ece4`, which represents the message displayed below when the player touches an invisible wall.
 Found 80 times and only in `map`.

 #### Unknown12

-Set the memory area `0034ecd4` with the first 4-byte parameter.
-This opcode works but it is not used by any program.
+Set the memory area `0034ecd4`.
+This opcode is unused.

 #### Unknown13

-Set the memory area `0034ece8` with the first 4-byte parameter.
-Found 39 times and only in `map` for `hb17`, `lk13`, `mu07` and `po00`, with a parameter of `1` or `2`.
+Set the memory area `0034ece8`, which sets the camera mode for the map with the first 4-byte parameter.
+It does have a parameter of `1` or `2`.
+Found 39 times and only in `map` for `hb17`, `lk13`, `mu07` and `po00`.

-#### Unknown14
+#### StatusFlag3

+Purpose unknown.
 Set the 3rd bit of the memory area `0034f240`.
 Used 89 times.

 #### Mission